quinnwerks/infernet/README.md

 ### Running The client
 The client can be run in two ways:
 #### GUI Mode
+1. Try this first:
    1. Navigate to `src/python`.
    2. Double click `RUNME.bat`.
        * Note: I promise it's not a virus, I just wanted the name to stand out in this busy folder.
-Feel free read over the script in your editor, it's not long.
+Feel free to read over the script in your editor, it's not long.
    3. Wait for it to automatically set up your Python environment correctly.
    4. If the GUI shows up, you're done!
-Go to section Using the GUI.
+Go to [§Using the GUI](#-Using-the-GUI).
-5. If you're here, the batch file did not work or you're not on Windows.
+2. If you're here, the batch file did not work or you're not on Windows.
+Try the following steps:
-6. Perform `CLI Mode` steps `1` through `3` as listed in the section below.
+   1. Perform [§CLI Mode](#-CLI-Mode) steps `1` through `3` as listed in the section below.
-    * Note: note the note in CLI Mode step 3.
+       * Note: note the note in [§CLI Mode](#-CLI-Mode) step 3.
-7.
+   2. `pipenv run python gui_v2.py`
+   3. If the GUI shows up, you're done!
+Go to [§Using the GUI](#-Using-the-GUI).
+3. If you're here, the GUI has failed for reasons I did not anticipate in this document.
+If you are familiar with the tools, feel free to debug it yourself, else go to [§CLI Mode](#-CLI-Mode) for a more pared down but still functional experience.
 #### CLI Mode
 1. Open up a terminal and cd to `src/python`.
 2. `pip install pipenv`
 3. `pipenv install`
     * Note: if `pipenv install` is broken, just run the code as described and install missing packages the code complains about using `pipenv run pip install <missing_module>` as you go.
-4.
+4. Invoke `client.py ia <IA IP addr> <image file>` to send an inference request to the specified accelerator with the specified input image, print the result, and exit.

 ### Using the GUI
 1.